 For more information and booking click HERE.

 I must warn you for people who don’t like heights this is not an experience for the faint-hearted.
 We arrived at the Barceloneta entrance to the cable car.
 It was 36 degree’s the day we decided to take on the cable car.
 There was a 30-minute wait downstairs.
 The operators had mist fans working to keep people cool while waiting in line.
 This was greatly appreciated.
 We were unaware that once at the top of the station there would be another 30 minutes wait.
 I often say anything worth doing is worth waiting for and it was true.
-The views from the top of the Barceloneta station were amazing.
-On view was the Mediterranean Barcelona coast, The Marina with its superyachts and cruise liners and the Barcelona skyline where a sight to behold.
+The views from the top of the Barceloneta station were amazing, especially the Mediterranean Barcelona coast, The Marina with its superyachts and cruise liners and the Barcelona skyline where a sight to behold.

-Only 2 cable cars run, one going in each direction.
-As you step on the cable car its one of those heart in mouth moments when the car finally takes off and there is nothing but air surrounding you as you glide away from the tower.
+Only 2 cable cars traverse the Barcelona Port.
+One going in each direction.
+As you step on the cable car it is one of those heart in mouth moments when the car finally takes off and there is nothing but air surrounding you as you glide away from the tower.
 The total length that you cover is 1,303 metres across the harbour taking about 7 minutes from one side to the other.
 We were lucky that we were at the front of the line when they let the 16 people in the cable car.
 We were able to position yourself near the windows.
 There is no seating available in the cars, standing room only.
-This provided us with some magnificent views of the city as you glide across.
+This provided us with some magnificent views of the city as you glide across the port of Barcelona

 We use and recommend Zero Grid travel products sold on Amazon

-A cable car ride in Barcelona is fun for the whole family
+A cable car Barcelona trip is fun for the whole family

 Once you reach the Montjuic side and disembark more amazing views are on offer.
 There is a cafe/bar where you can enjoy a drink and the views.
 You can continue to the top of Montjuic on another cable car if you choose, The Teleferico Montjuïc. (more on that near the bottom) We chose instead to head up the road and visit the 1992 Olympic Games stadium.
 The Barcelona Port cable car is a good bit of family travel fun for the whole family.
-It is not to be missed, one of the may great things to do in Barcelona
+It is not to be missed, one of the many great things to do in Barcelona

 Round trip: €16.50